Microformal geometry and homotopy algebras: `Even' and `odd' microformal categories. Main properties

 and $y^i$ and $y^*_i$ are expressed uniquely via $(x^a, z^*_{\mu})$ from the system

 as power series in $z^*_{\mu}$ and functional power series in $S_{32}$. \end{theorem}

 \begin{theorem} The composition of odd thick morphisms is associative. \end{theorem}

-Odd thick morphisms form a formal category $\OThick$, the \textbf{odd microformal category}.
-It is the formal neighborhood of the subcategory $\SMan\rtimes \pfunn$ contained as a closed subspace.
-The affine action of the category $\SMan\rtimes \pfunn$ on odd functions extends to a nonlinear action of the formal category $\OThick$, as follows.
+Odd thick morphisms form a formal category $\OThick$, which we call, the \textbf{odd microformal category}.
+It is the formal neighborhood of the subcategory $\SMan\rtimes \pfunn$ contained as a closed subspace (and there are inclusion and retraction functors).
+The affine action of the category $\SMan\rtimes \pfunn$ on supermanifolds of odd functions extends to a nonlinear action of the formal category $\OThick$, as follows.